-In the current year, the parent entity was entitled to receive a trust distribution of \$928,073 (2022: \$NIL) from a subsidiary, the National Assistance Fund, which has been eliminated on consolidation in preparing this financial report.
+In the current year, the parent entity was entitled to receive a trust distribution of \$2,106,973 (2023: \$928,073) from a subsidiary, the National Assistance Fund, which has been eliminated on consolidation in preparing this financial report.

-Please refer to note 2(s) for further commentary in relation to the consistency of transactions and balances between reporting units.
+Please refer to note 2(r) for further commentary in relation to the consistency of transactions and balances between reporting units.